 4. Leased or Managerial: Defined as a youth who exhibits a horse that no other 4-H Horse

 Project youth is using and that is owned by someone other than the exhibitor or a family

 member of the exhibitor.
 The youth is responsible to ensure the horse is taken care of

 properly.
-Contact your county UWEX agent for specific rules regarding these project areas
+Contact your county UWEX Office for specific rules regarding these project areas